nino727/eaze-app/README.md

 # Ease App

-A mobile application for managing and tracking mental health exercises.
+A modern mental health exercise tracking application built with React Native and Expo.

+## Important Notice

+**Medical Disclaimer**: This application is designed as a supplementary tool for mental health exercises and is not intended to replace professional medical advice, diagnosis, or treatment.
+Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
+Never disregard professional medical advice or delay in seeking it because of something you have read or used in this application.

 ## Features

+- 🧘‍♂️ Guided breathing exercises
-- Exercise tracking and history
+- 📊 Exercise tracking and history
-- Mood monitoring
-- Guided breathing exercises
-- Progress tracking
+- 🎯 Progress monitoring
-- User authentication
-- Dark mode support
+- 🌙 Dark mode support
+- 🔐 Secure authentication
+- 📱 Cross-platform (iOS & Android)

 ## Tech Stack